GarronAnderson/ngm/README.md

 To assemble a file called 'driver.s' and save to a file called 'driver.out' while being verbose, run:

     python assembler.py -v driver.s -o driver.out

+Help options and usage info are avaliable for the assembler:

+    python assembler.py --help

 ## Contribute